AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Converted Issue Originator</td>
    <td>A field in a project or task report that displays information about the user who is the Primary Contact of an issue when the issue is converted into a project or task.
-The field also displays in the Project Details  section  where it displays the name of the Primary Contact of the converted issue.
+The field also displays in the [!UICONTROL Project Details]  section  where it displays the name of the Primary Contact of the converted issue.
 See also "Primary Contact" in this article.</td>
   </tr>
   <tr data-mc-conditions="">
    <td>Cost</td>
-   <td> <p>The monetary amount that you must spend when completing a project, task, or issue. </p> <p>You can track various types of costs for labor, expenses, risks that relate to the project.For information about tracking costs in Workfront see <a href="../../../manage-work/projects/project-finances/track-costs.md">Track costs</a>.</p>
+   <td> <p>The monetary amount that you must spend when completing a project, task, or issue. </p> <p>You can track various types of costs for labor, expenses, risks that relate to the project.For information about tracking costs in [!DNL Workfront] see <a href="../../../manage-work/projects/project-finances/track-costs.md">Track costs</a>.</p>
    </td>
   </tr>
   <tr>